bjkim00/UdacityDataScientistNanodegree2020/Project 2 - Disaster Response Pipeline/README.md

 3. Go to http://0.0.0.0:3001/

-** Notes: classifier.pkl and DisasterResponse.db files were not able to be uploaded to GitHub as the files were too big.
+**Note: classifier.pkl and DisasterResponse.db files were not able to be uploaded to GitHub as the files were too big.
 However, if you run step 1 in the Instructions, you will end up creating these files in your local workspace, which then can be used for the run.py.
-Sorry for the inconvenience! **
+Sorry for the inconvenience!**